Although I have a discussion on tendonitis

 If these simple measure do not seem to be helping, then cessation of the athletic activities (rest) is also mandatory.
 Remember, our goal here is to minimize damage and not let the condition worsen.

-Immobilization of the foot is another means to reduce Achilles pain and aid the tendon in healing.
-This is accomplished through the use of a night splint.
+Night splints for Achilles tendonitis is another means to reduce Achilles pain and aid the tendon in healing.
+This is accomplished through wearing a night splint during sleep.
 This keeps the Achilles tendon in its proper position while sleeping.
 In more severe cases a cam walker, or walking cast may be necessary to keep the tendon immobilized all day as well.
 The less the tendon is forced to stretch and over work, the quicker it will heal.

 In situations where these simple procedures have not helped then physical therapy may be necessary.
 This consists of a program where the physical therapist works on reducing the inflammation while at the same time tries to increase the flexibility of the Achilles tendon.